jochenklar/logparser/README.md

 # logparser

-This script parses logs in the Apache Common Log Format (CLF) used by Apache and NGINX and stores them without personal information as JSON, CSV or in a database table.
+This script parses logs in the Apache Common Log Format (CLF) used by Apache and NGINX and stores as JSON, CSV or in a database table.
+It is also able to filter then before.

 ## Setup